rossprogram/rossprogram.github.io/students/to-apply.md

 process should email
 <a href="mailto:ross@rossprogram.org">ross@rossprogram.org</a>.

-A key component of the application process involves submitting solutions to the <a href="/students/application-problems.pdf">Application Problems</a>.
+Each applicant will create a Ross account, enter demographic information,
+respond to several essay prompts, and upload solutions to several mathematical problems.

 ## Application Deadline

 Starting March 1, the Ross Admission Committee will begin accepting students until all spaces have been filled.
 The final deadline for Ross applications is <b>April 1</b>.
 However, spaces might be filled early, so it is best to complete your application well before the end of March for adequate consideration.